cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 You **cannot** currently preserve localStorage across tests and can read more {% issue '461#issuecomment-325402086' 'here' %}.

-## {% fa fa-angle-right %} Some of my elements animate in, how do I work around that?
+## {% fa fa-angle-right %} Some of my elements animate in; how do I work around that?

 Oftentimes you can usually account for animation by asserting {% url "`.should('be.visible')`" should %} or {% url "another assertion" introduction-to-cypress#Assertions %} on one of the elements you expect to be animated in.